ziminas1990/space-expansion/docs/API.ru/IAccessPanel.md

 ```
 Interfaces defines a single `login` request and two possible responses: `access_granted` and `access_rejected`.

-In order to login, player should send a `login` request to a **login UDP port** on server.
+To log in, the player must send a `login` request to the server's **login UDP port**.
 This port is configured by server administrator.
 A `login` request has the following fields:
 1. `login` - player's login;
 2. `password` - player's password.